RWK3y/opekkt.tech/content/docs/vps_migration/going2jail.md

 doas bastille console caddy
 chown -R user:group /home/user
 ```
-Also since I am no longer using the WireGuard VPN to hit the Nextcloud instance at home I will need to change the Cadddy File in the caddy jail to reflect this.
+Also since I am no longer using the WireGuard VPN to hit the Nextcloud instance at home I will need to change the Caddy File in the caddy jail to reflect this.
 ```
 vi /usr/local/etc/caddy/Caddyfile
 ```